aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/delimiterequationnode/_index.md

 ### getType() {#getType--}

+<b>@deprecated.</b> Please use the 'type' property instead.
 Represents the type of the node.

 ```javascript
 getType() : TextNodeType;